 Impact on Sleep Due to Coffee Caffeine

 When it comes to the impact of coffee caffeine on sleep in relation to depression, two critical aspects need consideration: insomnia and the regulation of mood through sleep quality.
 High caffeine intake can disrupt sleep patterns, leading to insomnia, which is strongly associated with worsening depression.
-Additionally, disrupted sleep from caffeine consumption can impair emotional stability, exacerbating depressive symptoms.
+Additionally, Disrupted sleep from caffeine consumption can impair emotional stability, exacerbating depressive symptoms.

 Negative Effects of Coffee Caffeine on Sleep and DepressionPointsImplications